Our expert guide will help you become a better, stronger and injury-proof runner, whether you’re a veteran or just starting out

 8. Select Smarter Socks

-You should always wear the socks that you intend to run in when you go for a shoe fitting.
+You should always wear the hiking socks that you intend to run in when you go for a shoe fitting.
 The thickness of your sock can make a big difference to the fit and feel of your shoe, particularly as your feet expand in the heat.
 Runners should wear running-specific socks because they have extra padding across the ball of the foot, the toes and the heel area.
 This extra padding cuts down on impact and protects important areas that can blister.
 There’s also usually padding or a tighter area through the arch to allow the shoe to fit more closely and add better arch support.

 9. Round Out Your Running Wardrobe